Overview

 I also work on new instrumentation and new methods for image processing to better detect and extract spectra for exoplanets.

-Longer-term, I am focused on directly imaging true solar system analogues, including habitable zone Earth-like exoplanets, with NASA missions and with 30m-class telescopes, such as the Thirty Meter Telescope and Giant Magellan Telescope.
+Longer-term, I am focused on directly imaging true solar system analogues, including habitable zone Earth-like exoplanets, with NASA missions like the Roman Space Telescope and Habitable Worlds Observatory and with 30m-class telescopes, such as the Thirty Meter Telescope and Giant Magellan Telescope.

 I also work on new instrumentation and new methods for image processing to better detect and extract spectra for exoplanets.

-Longer-term, I am focused on directly imaging true solar system analogues, including habitable zone Earth-like exoplanets, with NASA missions and with 30m-class telescopes, such as the Thirty Meter Telescope and Giant Magellan Telescope.
+Longer-term, I am focused on directly imaging true solar system analogues, including habitable zone Earth-like exoplanets, with NASA missions like the Roman Space Telescope and Habitable Worlds Observatory and with 30m-class telescopes, such as the Thirty Meter Telescope and Giant Magellan Telescope.

 Exoplanet Direct Imaging Science